martenscs/my-account/README.md

    the Data Governance Broker's second factor authentication.
 To enable second factor authentication, either customize the ACR_VALUES configuration value as noted above or edit the sample's OAuth2 Client configuration and specify the "MFA" and "Default" ACRs (in that order).
-8. `VALIDATE_EMAIL_ADDRESS`
+8. `PHONE_MESSAGING_PROVIDERS`
-   The validation messages used when validating the email address for second factor.
-9. `VALIDATE_PHONE_NUMBER`
-   The validation message and providers used when validating the phone number for second factor.
+   The providers used when validating the phone number for second factor.

 Changes such as using a schema other than the Data Governance Broker's reference app schema will require more extensive customization of the sample's files and configuration.
 This includes modifying the application files as well as